codehsbooks/apjava/Algorithms-and-Recursion/binary-search.md

 {
   public void run()
   {
+    // Create our array of numbers
     int[] listNums = {1, 2, 3, 4, 5, 10, 20};

-    int numKey = 10;
+    // Designate a key to search for int numKey = 10;

-    int low = 0;
+    // Assign our high and low indexes int low = 0;
     int high = listNums.length-1;

-    while(low <= high)
+    // Start iterating over the array to search for our key while(low <= high)
     {
       int mid = (low + high)/2;